slatinsky/DiscordChatExporter-frontend/README.md

 ![](docs/screenshot.png)

-# DiscordChatExporter-frontend
+# DiscordChatExporter-frontend (DCEF)
 View your JSON [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports as if you were using Discord interface.
+Also supports other exporters like [Roachbones/discordless](https://github.com/Roachbones/discordless) exporting in the same JSON format as DiscordChatExporter.

 ## Why JSON exports are better than HTML exports?
 - better-suited for long-term preservation